 The Supreme Court in a 5-4 decision in 1972 said that private shopping mall did not have to provide a forum for Vietnam War protestors who were there handing out leaflets.
-Earlier courts had held that distributing leaflets and picketing was permissible.
-In this photo, years later, protesters stage a "die in" inside Chesterfield Mall, in November, 2014, in Chesterfield, Mo.
+In this photo, years later, protesters stage a "die in" inside Chesterfield Mall in 2014 in Chesterfield, Missouri.
 The crowd disrupted holiday shopping amid a protest triggered by a grand jury's decision not to indict a police officer who fatally shot Michael Brown in nearby Ferguson.
-(AP Photo/Jeff Roberson, used with permission of The Associated Press.)
+(AP Photo/Jeff Roberson, used with permission of the Associated Press)

 The Supreme Court’s decision in Lloyd Corporation, Ltd. v.
 Tanner, 407 U.S. 551 (1972), which emerged from the divisive debates that surrounded the Vietnam War, specified the limits to free speech on private property.

 Vietnam war protestors told to leave mall after leafleting

 On November 14, 1968, Donald Tanner, Betsy Wheeler, and Susan Roberts went inside the Lloyd Center mall in Portland, Oregon, to distribute notices of a meeting of the “Resistance Community” to protest the draft and the war in Vietnam.

 A mall security guard told the protesters that they were trespassing and that they would be arrested unless they stopped distributing leaflets within the Lloyd Center.
 They departed and filed suit, claiming that their ejection from the mall violated their First Amendment right to free speech.